What to Do If You've Been Fired for Whistleblowing

 Unlawful to Fire Whisteblowers for Whisteblowing

 In addition to federal whistleblower protection laws, most states make it unlawful to fire employees for reporting employer violations and other acts of misconduct.
 These laws vary, however, with respect to who is protected (whether public employees or private employees) and to whom the protection is afforded (such as co-workers and other business entities).
 Also, it's important to note that some state laws require timely filing of whistleblowing claims, such as within 90-days or 120-days.
+In California, for instance, if you are filing a general whistleblowing claim, you must file it within two years of the alleged retaliatory action.

 You may file a complaint with OSHA if your employer retaliates against you by taking unfavorable personnel action because you engaged in protected activity relating to workplace safety and health, commercial motor carrier safety, pipeline safety, air carrier safety, nuclear safety, the environment, asbestos in schools, corporate fraud, SEC rules or regulations, railroad carrier safety or security, or public transportation agency safety or security.

 If you have been fired for whistleblowing, it might be a good idea to speak with an employment lawyer who can advise you on a wrongful termination claim.
 A knowledgeable employment lawyer, especially one who specializes in whistleblower cases, can help you recover lost wages, back pay, and litigation costs, among other things.
+Begin today with a free case review at no obligation.